 Users will need SOME training.
 And remember, in an emergency, everything will become much more difficult!
 (I’ve reported before about our neighbor whose house caught fire.
 She was unable to call 911 because she kept dropping her phone!)
 Be sure to repeat training on a regular basis to be sure users are up to speed and batteries still work.

 As you can imagine, radios come with a variety of power options.
 Some offer disposable, regular alkaline batteries, either AA or AAA.
 Some have rechargeable batteries and come with a plug-in charger stand.
 Some offer both options.

 We prefer regular batteries over rechargeable batteries for emergency radios.
 In a real emergency, there will be no power, so as soon as the rechargeable battery is exhausted, you’re out of luck (unless you have a solar charger).

 We have also conducted repeated tests regarding alkaline battery reliability and life.
 An early test put Duracell at the top of the list; two years later, we found that Eveready batteries outperformed both Duracell and Costco’s proprietary brand.
 Recently we tested another private label and found no real difference between it and the brand names.

-So, as of this update (March, 2017), we suggest that you look for convenience and cost when purchasing batteries.
+So, we continue to recommend that you look for convenience and cost when purchasing batteries.
 Amazon has its own brand now, too – you can assume rapid turnover of that inventory and thus you’re probably getting a “fresher” battery.

 Caution: A battery may be labeled as having a “Ten Year Life,” but if it’s already 2 years old when you take it off the shelf . . .

 New battery technology appears all the time; you may want to do your own tests.

 5-Are your radios compatible with one another?